Grounded Pup, Excitement and Cats

 He will come to her for the food that always follows the click.
 (The food will need to be special).

 Once though he has started barking and charging about, she may simply have to wait for the first break in barking or stopping and immediately – click.

 (As I write this I have had an idea.
 There isn’t space to shut the cats anywhere else where he can’t hear them, but she has a dog crate she doesn’t use.
-I wonder whether she could crate the cats while she is working so they are quiet if she’s unable to give Apollo the attention needed to be consistent).
+I wonder whether she could make it a comfortable place to put the cats so they are quiet when she’s unable to give Apollo the attention needed to be consistent).

 Repertoire of enrichment ideas

 I added a few more ideas to her already good repertoire for keeping him occupied and giving him things to chew.
 The one which pleased her most was the idea of breaking away from the traditional ‘two meals a day’

 She will spread ‘eating occasions’ throughout the day, in various ways that help Apollo to calm down and be busy – like feeding frozen in Kongs or scatter feeding outside.

 Only allowed short lead walks, she can take Apollo out for mooching and sniffing more frequently, even if it’s only to stand about.